VcGameDev/CobbleBrain/README.md

 <details>
   <summary>I found a bug / have a suggestion / have a question.</summary>
   - Bugs and suggestions: open an *issue* on GitHub.
-  - Questions: join the official Cobblemon server, go to the help section, and search for CobbleBrain.
+  - Questions: join the official Cobblemon server, go to the content-zone-help section, and search for CobbleBrain.
 </details>

 <details>